opengenomebrowser/opengenomebrowser/tutorials/magic-strings.md

   - non-contaminated genomes
   - non-restricted genomes

-Click on `Show query` to see which genomes were selected.
+Click on `Show query` to see the current selection of genomes.

 ![magic strings demo](../media/magic-strings.apng)